sanlor/Barkley2_Godot/README.md

 # Stage 2 - FORGOTTEN.........FORSAKEN.........
 Recreate the Egg Room ONLY.
 Lay the groundwork for the tutorial.
 Make a cinematic system and dynamic dialog boxes.
 This is the real chalenge.
 Not easy to recreate the way stuff works on GML using Godot.

+# Stage 3 - TBD
+The work on the EggRoom laid the foundation for the restt of the project.
+Stage 3 will try to port the entire tutorial.
+It will be split in parts:

+- 3a - Port the r_fct_accessHall01 only
+- 3b - Port the r_fct_tutorialZone01 only (And add the ability to roll)
+- 3c - TBD